hanabi/hanabi.github.io/Reference.md

 <br />

-## Level 17 - Rarely Used Strategies - Discharge
+## Level 17 - Rarely Used Strategies - Discharges

-- *Discharge* is similar to *Ejection*, except instead of blind-playing the *Second Finesse Position* card, the player plays the *Third Finesse Position* card.
+- A *Discharge* is similar to *Ejection*, except instead of blind-playing their *Second Finesse Position* card, the next player plays their *Third Finesse Position* card.
 - Just like a *Bluff*, a *Discharge* can only be performed on the very next player.

 ### The Unknown Trash Discharge